 Big waves in rough seas can cause a pontoon boat to go under the wave instead of riding it on top.
 They can also cause a pontoon boat to capsize and tip over.

 To avoid the risk of going under the wave, you should not slow down when approaching big waves but ride them at an angle from the center of the pontoon boat.
 Also, make sure that you carry an even weight load in rough weather.
 Pontoon boat weight includes:

 - your passengers

 Pontoon boats are light, so it is essential to maintain the correct weight balance.

 Docking in rough seas and stormy weather can also be dangerous.
 If the waters are rough and threatening to go ashore and dock, you should safely anchor where you are.

 All passengers should be aware that cruising on a boat requires order and rules.
-Teach your passengers the rules on board and tell them that they must all maintain the correct weight balance.
+Teach your passengers the rules on board and tell them that they must maintain the correct weight balance.

-Do not allow them all to be in the same specific part of the boat at the same time that they are crushed on parts of the deck from which they can easily fall into the water.
+Please do not allow them all to be in the same specific part of the boat at the same time that they are crushed on parts of the deck from which they can easily fall into the water.